mholling/nswtopo/README.md

 $ nswtopo <command> [options] <map.tgz> [...]
 ```

 Command options are given as short- or long-version *switches* (e.g. `-b` or `--bounds`), some of which take a value.
 The options you choose determine how the command is run.
 Commands will run with sensible defaults when no options are selected.
+Positioning of command options is permissive: you can add them before or after non-option arguments (such as layer names, filenames, etc).

 The `map.tgz` argument is the filename of your map file.
 Any name can be used.
 The `.tgz` extension is suggested as it reflects the actual file format (a *gzipped tar* archive).